 Today on the blog, I'm Spotlighting on Also Home, whose linen tablecloth featured recently on a styling shoot I did for Heinz.
 Anna and her team sell beautiful homewares and the quality is simply amazing.
 But this is one journey that has not been without its ups and downs, and the strength and belief of Anna has been incredible. recession, becoming a single mum, everything that the environment could possibly throw at Anna, has happened and yet her business is growing from strength to strength.

-Read on to hear her inspiring journey and if you want to shop you can through the button below
+Read on to find out about her inspiring journey and if you want to shop you can through the button below.

 As a child, Anna Schmidt had always loved colour, texture and fabrics.
 She remembers telling her father that she longed to be a fashion designer and the concern on his face as he imagined his daughter struggling to make a name for herself in such a tough industry.
 This probably wasn’t helped when she failed her AS Level in Textiles.

 Not one to be deterred, Anna persisted and joined Winchester School of Art to study Fashion & Textiles, where she found a real passion for textiles, quickly dropping the fashion side of the course to focus purely on textiles for interiors.
 At her degree show Anna was hired by Tigerprint London to design cards and gift wrap for some of the UK’s biggest highstreets retailers.

 In 1999 Anna started designing bedlinen and soft furnishing for Delbanco Meyer.
 She stayed there for 5 years before taking a role as Design Director for Faupel Home Furnishings where she met “the dream team”, Paul Starbuck and Barry Drennan who both later joined her at ALSO Home.